 CapitolRiver Council, an official advisory group to the City Council, represents and works in partnership with all District 17 stakeholders to act on urban planning and community building efforts as part of a shared vision to support sustainable, safe, healthy, and vibrant neighborhoods.

 - Map of District 17 (includes Downtown Saint Paul, the Capitol area south of University Avenue, Regions Hospital, The Minnesota History Center, residences around Cathedral Hill Park, and the residences along Irvine Avenue to Ramsey Street)

 About CapitolRiver Council

 CapitolRiver Council is one of the 17 district councils for the City of Saint Paul.
 CRC is a private, 501(c)3 non-profit organization that exists to engage residents, business owners, workers and property owners in issues and projects that affect downtown Saint Paul and the Capitol area.

-Please see the following documents:
+Please see the following document:

 In addition to the board member election, the Annual Meeting included small-group discussions about local issues, and discussion and a vote approving proposed changes to the CRC Bylaws.